How to winterize a house

 Winterizing your home to protect against snow and below-freezing temps can help your home withstand the ups, downs and erratic moods of Mother Nature.

 No matter where you live, winter can signal a dip in temperatures and the possibility of unpredictable weather, including inches of snow and dangerous ice.
 Winterizing a house — from climates that expect snow and below-freezing temps for months, to regions that experience a cooling off and unpredictable precipitation — can help make sure your home is ready for the season.

 Tips to prepare the inside of your home for winter

 The comforts of a cozy, warm home in winter can help you forget about the short days and the multiple layers of clothing.
 These tips can help you weather the winter season.

 - Inspect the insulation in your attic and crawlspaces.
-Warm air rises and leaves the house through the roof, so you should focus on insulation in your ceilings.
+Warm air rises and leaves the house through the roof, so focus on insulation in your ceilings.
 Insulating the crawlspaces will help keep your floors warm.

 - Insulate pipes.
-Pipes located in attics, crawl spaces, basements, and near outer walls can be susceptible to freezing in extreme temperatures.
+Pipes located in attics, crawl spaces, basements and near outer walls can be susceptible to freezing in extreme temperatures.
 Insulate to help prevent your pipes from freezing.
 When the forecast calls for unusually cold temperatures:

 Outside winter home maintenance tips

 Even with the cold weather conditions, your yard still needs to be maintained.

 - Tool checkup.
 Make sure your snow shovels are free from cracks.
 Schedule the annual tune-up for your snow blower, if you have one.